 -

-University of Tokyo
+The University of Tokyo

-Soma Kasogabe
+Soma Kosokabe

 Researcher availability hours:Wednesday, May 13th 14:00-17:00

-- Influenza virus
+- Influenza Virus

-- Genome complementation
+- Genome Complementation

-- Mathematical models
+- Mathematical Model

 CONTACT